COAL MINING IN SASKATCHEWAN

 The coal mines are open pit mines.

-Two mines are in the Estevan/Bienfait area and one is near Coronach.
+Four of the mines are in the Estevan area and one is in the Willow Bunch/Wood Mountain area.
 The dragline method is used to get the coal.

 The dragline is a large machine which weighs as much as 300 elephants. (see photo below)

 It removes the soil that covers the deposits of coal.
-The coal is then dug up using machines called shovels.
-The coal is then loaded on to coal haulers.
-After crushing, the coal is hauled to the plant for further crushing till it becomes a fine powder.
+The coal is then mined using machines called shovels.

 coal mine at Beinfait in southern Saskatchewan